Mobile operator O2 (opens in new tab) is to start trialling femtocell networking technology in the UK.

 "This technology has the potential to support increased growth in the usage and consumption of services and data and could play a crucial role in underpinning the explosive growth of mobile broadband usage," Vivek Dev, Telefonica O2 Europe's chief operating officer, told The Guardian.

 For mobile operators, the advantage of femtocells is that they allow bundled fixed line and mobile phone call packages to be offered, as well as free mobile internet roaming when at home which is likely to be a crowd-pleaser among users.
-The technology would also enable mobile phone operators to start eating into the home broadband market, competing with the likes of Sky, BT, and Virgin.
+The technology would also enable mobile phone operators to start eating into the home broadband market, competing with the likes of Sky (opens in new tab), BT (opens in new tab), and Virgin (opens in new tab).

 "Our Apple iPhone (opens in new tab) is already driving unheard-of levels of mobile internet usage, and the introduction of flat rate data tariffs is expected to increase this further.
 Both of these place huge capacity demands on our networks, and because so much of that usage is at home, femtocells coupled with home broadband could provide an alternative capacity resource."